ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 **Look at the code for `print()` in the `support.c` file.
 It copies one byte at a time into the `msg[]` array.
 For historical reasons, every ASCII character is defined by the lower seven bits of the byte.
 That let us use the most significant bit to indicate that the dot on a character should be set or not.
 This will be used in the code to show key events in the next section.**

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## 5. Boucing, Debouncing, and Keypad Implementation (15 Points Total)
+## 5. Bouncing, Debouncing, and Keypad Implementation (15 Points Total)

 ### 5.1: What is bouncing?